PetervandenDoel/Temperature-Logger/README.md

 # Temperature-Logger

+This was a collaberative project between myself and another UBC student Eric Lim

-A project where a microcontroller is used to stream real time temperature data to a python script for display
+A Microcontroller is used to stream real time temperature data to a python script for display

 The microcontroller streams the data to python through SPI over a USB port and the python script plots it in real time